Updated June 10, 2026 by europeexplored

 Categories: Poland, Sights

-Beaufort Castle is one of Luxembourg’s most impressive medieval ruins — a dramatic 12th-century fortress complex perched on a rocky spur in the Mullerthal region, complete with a beautifully preserved Renaissance château built into its walls.
-Known locally as Buerg Beaufort, this dual-era castle offers visitors a rare opportunity to explore both a medieval fortress […]
+Beaufort Castle is one of Luxembourg’s most impressive medieval ruins, a dramatic 12th-century fortress complex perched on a rocky spur in the Mullerthal region, complete with a beautifully preserved Renaissance château built into its walls.
+Known locally as Buerg Beaufort, this dual-era castle offers visitors a rare opportunity to explore both a medieval fortress and […]

 Tags: 12th-century, 17th-century, altitude, camping, castle, castle-beaufort, church, church-ruins, forests, gothic-church, little-switzerland, luxembourg, monuments, renaissance-castle, roman-village, sea-level, summer-resort, swimming-pool, youth-hostel